yashsavani/Advanced-Foundations-of-ML/include/03_core_math.md

 - Planes and disks,
 - Spheres,
 - Polyhedrons are 3D object with flat faces and edges, and
-- Dihedrons are a 2D object in 3D space with two faces and edges of neglegible thickness.
+- Dihedrons are a 2D object in 3D space with two faces and edges of negligible thickness.
 - Trigonometry
     - Right-angle triangle (opposite, adjacent, hypotenuse),
     - Sine, cosine, tangent,